Bentvueghels

-The Bentvueghels (Dutch for "Birds of a Feather") were a society of mostly Dutch and Flemish artists active in Rome from about 1620 to 1720.
-They are also known as the Schildersbent ("painters' clique").
+The Bentvueghels (meaning in 17th-century Dutch "birds of a feather") were an informal confraternity of mostly Dutch and Flemish artists active in Rome from about 1620 to 1720.
+They are also known as the Schildersbent ("painters' clique") or simply the Bent.
+They were known for their rowdy parties and anti-etablishment attitudes.
+The confraternity did not have any stated purposes or goals.
+The Bentvueghels served as a sociocultural and professional network for Netherlandish artists in Rome.